exhashmo/1337/README.md

    - You should see the extension's icon appear in the Chrome toolbar.
 7. **Enjoy the Extension:**

    - You've successfully installed the checkinAlarm  extension!
-Enjoy it.

 ## Feedback and Support

-If you encounter any issues during installation or while using the extension, feel free to [submit an issue] (https://github.com/exhashmo/1337)/issues) on the GitHub repository page.
+If you encounter any issues during installation or while using the extension, feel free to [submit an issue](https://github.com/exhashmo/1337/issues) on the GitHub repository page.

-For additional support or questions, you can also contact the extension's developer directly via facebook.
+For additional support or questions, you can also contact the extension's developer directly via [whatsapp](https://chat.whatsapp.com/G3i8wCtoRf3KcjsfvjSrB5)

-Happy browsing!